TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-goblin-remains.md

 ---
-title: Mechanical/Programmatic Analysis of Troll Infantry Remains
+title: Mechanical/Programmatic Analysis of Goblin Remains
-description: An early confidential report on the remains of the Troll infantry captured during Operation Dust Demon.
+description: An early confidential report on the remains of the Goblin captured during Operation Dust Demon.
 ---

 ```bat